320+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Who was the lead singer of T Rex?

-- Which youngsters’s characters well-known for dwelling on Wimbledon Widespread launched a number of novelty singles within the 70s
+- Which youngsters’s characters well-known for dwelling on Wimbledon Frequent launched a number of novelty singles within the 70s

 - What’s the first line of Queen’s Bohemian Rhapsody?

-- True or false: Lynyrd Skynyrd received their title from a strict faculty P.E. instructor?
+- True or false: Lynyrd Skynyrd bought their title from a strict college P.E. trainer?

 Answers